Kurento/kurento/source/Installation_Guide.rst

 Kurento Server has to be installed on **Ubuntu 14.04 LTS** (32 or 64 bits).

-In order to Install the latest stable Kurento Server version you have to type the following commands, one at a time and in the same order as listed here.
+In order to install the latest stable Kurento Server version you have to type the following commands, one at a time and in the same order as listed here.
 When asked for any kind of confirmation, reply affirmatively:

 .. sourcecode:: console

    sudo add-apt-repository ppa:kurento/kurento
-   sudo apt-get update sudo
+   sudo apt-get update
-   apt-get install kurento-server
+   sudo apt-get install kurento-server

 Finally, configure the server to run Kurento Server when booted: